Ductile Iron Cylinder Sleeves PowerBore

 Ductile Iron is a specific type of cast iron which has an addition of magnesium to it to make the graphite in it nodular.
 You can think of the graphite as little globes instead of the flake structure that is typical with your regular gray iron.

 The nodules strengthen the material in a couple of ways.
 They add to the tensile strength of the iron and they also increase its impact resistance.
 Ductile iron also has an elongation factor in it that allows the material to “flex” somewhat inside the bore.
-This is the “bend but don’t break” advantage of ductile iron over cast iron.
+This is the “bend but don’t break” advantage of ductile iron over cast iron in your cylinder liner.

 Ductile iron engine cylinder sleeves are the standard in the high-performance engine world, for engine builders that are producing high horsepower and highly boosted engines that are generating a lot of torque.